dj-smart/Blood_Donation_Management_System_Using_Django/README.md

-Blood Managment Project based on django backend framework Some function of our project:
+Blood Managment Project based on Django Backend Framework

+Contributors: Deepesh Tank, Dvij Joshi and Navneet Taunk

+Some functionalities of our project:
-1) Register a user (can be donor and patient).
+1) Register a user (can be donor or patient).
-2) Can search a number of donor and requester in area on basis of following factors -> area
+2) Can search number of donors and requesters in area on the basis of following factors -> Area
--> blood type
+-> Type of blood
-3) Show all the blood banks in the major cities along with their -> location in map
+3) Show all the blood banks in the major cities along with their:
+-> Location in map
--> information regarding blood inventory
+-> Information regarding the blood inventory
--> address and contact details
+-> Address and contact details
-4) show location of near by blood camps for donation.
+4) Show location of nearby blood camps for donation
 5) Show some intersting facts about blood
-6) Show who can donated blood.
+6) Show who can donate blood
-7) Show the height weight for a eligble donor. some features are available for all site visiter while all are available for logged in user.
+7) Show the height and weight for a eligible donor
+8) Some features are available for all site visiters whereas some are exclusively available for logged-in uses